Prelf1992/distributed-ml-training-system/README.md

 * Commit 227: Test: Update documentation for UI to support new requirements. at 2025-06-11 16:46:11
 * Commit 228: Fix: Configure CI for database to improve user experience. at 2025-06-24 15:06:18
 * Commit 229: Build: Improve styling of script to enhance functionality. at 2025-06-24 16:00:02
+* Commit 230: Style: Configure CI for algorithm for better maintainability. at 2025-06-24 17:11:06